Close Menu

 Chronic hyperglycemia, which is chronic high levels of blood glucose, leads to health problems by damaging the function of your nerves and blood vessels.
 This can have many different effects on other body systems.
 For example, the SSA will consider diabetic peripheral neurovascular disease that leads to gangrene and amputation under listing 1.00.

 Other examples include diabetic retinopathy which is found under listing 2.00.
 Heart issues, including coronary artery disease and peripheral vascular disease, are under listing 4.00.
 Diabetic gastroparesis that results in slow motility is under listing 5.00.
 Or, diabetic nephropathy is under under listing 6.00.
 Poorly healing bacterial and fungal skin infections are under listing 8.00.
-Diabetic peripheral and sensory neuropathies are under listing 11.00.
+Diabetic peripheral and sensory neuropathy is under listing 11.00.
 Mental issues like cognitive disorder, depression, and anxiety are all under listing 12.00.

 As you can see, diabetes has severe effects on many organs in the body.
 There is no cure for DM Type 2, but you can keep it under control with treatment, a healthy diet, and exercise.
 However, even when managed, it can impact your ability to work.